 If I was on the sofa and she came to sit beside me, as long as she was calm, I would give her a few bits of kibble and pet her; again, I wouldn’t speak as I didn’t want to engage her.
 By providing a reward, your dog will learn that this is a desired action and will be a positive experience.
 A positive experience will ensure that your dog does it again.

-Once your dog realizes that lying down is rewarding and positive, you can add a vocal cue, such as ‘settle down’ or ‘on your bed’ to the action.
+Once your dog realises that lying down is rewarding and positive, you can add a vocal cue, such as ‘settle down’ or ‘on your bed’ to the action.
 Always reward compliance; eventually, you can decrease the rewards when the cue and action become a habit for your dog as the relaxation becomes its own reward.

 Different Cues for Different Situations